podblog/octoblog/source/_posts/2012-10-05-out-where-the-buses-dont-run-dot-dot-dot.markdown

 I'm sure the truckers were wondering what I was doing at 1:30 in the morning on the side of the road.
 Protip, bring a flashlight, and just point it at the ground when vehicles are coming close.

-I'll be putting this one up for sale soon at my <a href="http://dan-vidal.fineartamerica.com/">FAA</a>site.
+I'll be putting this one up for sale soon at my <a href="http://dan-vidal.fineartamerica.com/">FAA</a> site.